-Blood clots may also form when they aren’t needed, causing serious problems.
+But blood clots can also form when they aren’t needed, causing serious problems.
 They may form when there is no injury or bleeding.
-They may block veins or arteries.
+They can block veins or arteries.
 This may interrupt blood flow to part of the body.
 The clots may prevent blood flow to organs, such as the brain, lungs, and heart.

-Clotting disorders are a group of conditions in which people have excessive clotting.
-These disorders may be diagnosed in childhood, but are usually identified during the teen years and young adulthood.
+Blood clotting disorders may be diagnosed in childhood.
+But they are usually found during the teen and young adult years.
 They are often genetic, meaning they are inherited and present at birth.
 But there may be no symptoms for many years.

 Some of the clotting disorders are:

 Factor V Leiden.
-This inherited disorder increases the risk for deep vein thrombosis, a clot that develops deep in the body, usually in the leg.
-It also increases the risk of complications with pregnancy, such as miscarriage.
+This inherited disorder increases the risk for deep vein thrombosis (DVT).
+A DVT is a clot that develops deep in the body, often in the leg.
+This disorder also raises the risk of problems with pregnancy, such as pregnancy loss (miscarriage).
 It is the most common inherited clotting disorder.
-And it occurs most often in children whose families are from Europe.
-Although many people have this disorder, most never develop harmful blood clots.
+It occurs most often in children whose families are from Europe.
+Many people have this disorder.
+But most never develop harmful blood clots.

 Prothrombin thrombophilia.
-This clotting disorder is the second most common type.
-It also increases the risk for deep vein thrombosis and pregnancy complications, including slowed fetal development and miscarriage.
-It is also most likely to occur in those with families from Europe.
-And, only a small percentage of people with this disorder will ever develop harmful clots.
+This is the second most common type of clotting disorder.
+It also increases the risk for DVT and pregnancy problems, including slowed fetal development and miscarriage.
+It is also most likely to occur in children with families from Europe.
+Most people with this disorder don’t develop harmful clots.

 Protein C deficiency.
-The severity of this condition varies from mild to severe.
-Most people have no symptoms or have an increased risk for deep vein thrombosis.
-An infant with the severe form can develop tiny blood clots throughout his or her body.
+This condition ranges from mild to severe.
+Most people have no symptoms or have an increased risk for DVT.
+An infant with the severe form can develop tiny blood clots all over his or her body.
 The clots may prevent blood flow and may cause tissue death.

 Antithrombin deficiency.
-This inherited disorder greatly increases the chance of developing blood clots.
-These clots may cause deep vein thrombosis or pulmonary embolism, a blood clot in the lungs.
+This inherited disorder greatly increases the risk of blood clots.
+These clots may cause DVT or a blood clot in the lungs (pulmonary embolism).

 What causes blood clotting disorders?

 Clotting disorders are usually inherited conditions.
-Some illnesses may increase the risk of blood clot.
+Some illnesses may increase the risk of blood clots.

 What are the risk factors for blood clotting disorders?

-Many children with clotting disorders do not have blood clots.
-There are factors that increase the risk of getting clots as children get older.
-They include:
+Many children with clotting disorders don’t have blood clots.
+Some things increase the risk of getting clots as children get older.
+These include:

 - Being confined to bed for a long time

-- Pregnancy and postpartum, the time right after having a baby
+- Pregnancy and the 6 weeks after having a baby (postpartum period)

 What are the symptoms of blood clotting disorders?

-There are no symptoms of clotting disorders.
-However, if a deep vein thrombosis forms the symptoms are:
+Clotting disorders have no symptoms.
+But if a deep vein thrombosis (DVT) forms, the symptoms are: